 The crafting of a rustic throne!
 While walking in the park behind my home, I mulled over ideas for a rustic chair.
-Over the years, I’ve built several live edge wood chairs but wanted something different.
+Over the years, I’ve built several live edge wood chairs, but I wanted something different.
 After a renewing 7-mile walk and arriving back at my house, I doodled some notes.
-While I usually build from what I see in my mind, I had a concept I wanted to remember, so I sketched a formal plan design.
+While I usually build from what I see, I had a concept I wanted to remember, so I sketched a formal plan design.

 After finding the perfect wood slab, the design came to life!
-I may have a vision, but the wood, as a medium, always dictates the final design.
-Each build has its own challenges without plans when deciding where and how to cut.
-My goal is an aesthetically balanced piece using free form slabs and other mediums.
+I may have a vision, but as a medium, the wood always dictates the final design.
+Each build has its challenges without plans when deciding where and how to cut.
+My goal is an aesthetically balanced piece using free-form slabs and other mediums.

 Redwood rustic throne

 The finished product!
 While this chair is artistic furniture, it is also functional.
-By using material discarded in nature, Kelly crafted a functional art piece that serves as a practical, but showpiece chair.
+Using material discarded in nature, Kelly crafted a functional art piece that serves as a practical showpiece chair.